s-n-g/battery-alert/README.md

 #  5  time to display notification (in milliseconds)
 #     it should be the same as the duration
 #     of the sound file
+#  6  check interval (in seconds)
+#     time to wait between battery status check
+#     if it is 0, do not wait
+#     effectively displaying notification repeatedly

 #  - THRESHOLD_HIGH
 #    If battery percentage is lower than this, a notification